vaskoGut/Learning/exercisesJsTs/javascriptTypescript/Readme.md

 43. ### explain-that-line-reduce
 let accumulator = initialValue !== undefined ? initialValue : array[0];
 just initialValue ? ... check will not work correctly, cause it will not handle cases when initial value is false or 0 for example.

+44. ### for-loops-differences
+Main difference is, var has functional scope and let, const have block scope.
+We have ***3*** result because After a for loop ends, the counter is usually one step past the limit

+var i is not block-scoped, so there is only one shared i variable for all iterations.

+Think of var i like a single shared box.
+All callbacks look into that same box later — and by then, it contains 3.
+With let, each loop iteration gets its own box, so values stay 0, 1, 2.